MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/install-sign-in-hololens-app.md

 If you haven’t already installed the [!include[pn-hololens](../includes/pn-hololens.md)] app on your [!include[pn-hololens](../includes/pn-hololens.md)] device (or it hasn't already been installed for you), install it from the [!include[cc-microsoft](../includes/cc-microsoft.md)] Store for Consumers.

-To install the HoloLens app:
+>[!NOTE]
+>You must have a license to install the Dynamics 365 Guides HoloLens app.
+You can also sign up for a free trial.
+For more information, see the [Setup overview](setup.md)

+## Install the app

 1. Make sure you have [!include[cc-microsoft](../includes/cc-microsoft.md)] [!include[pn-hololens](../includes/pn-hololens.md)] build 10.0.14393.0 or later installed on your [!include[pn-hololens](../includes/pn-hololens.md)] device.
 We recommend updating to newer versions when available.
 See [Manage updates to HoloLens](https://docs.microsoft.com/HoloLens/hololens-updates) for instructions on using [!include[pn-ms-windows-short](../includes/pn-ms-windows-short.md)] Update for Business.